Can CPVC Piping Systems Be Applied in Sulfuric Acid Plants?

 Sulfuric Acid Production Creates Intense Demands on Piping

-When they began producing sulfuric acid, they used steel pipes to transport the material through the various stages of the production process.
-However, due to the corrosiveness of the acid, the pipes had to be regularly replaced in order to avoid bursts.
+When this European company began producing sulfuric acid, they used steel pipes to transport the material through the various stages of the production process.
+However, due to the corrosiveness of the acid, the pipes had to be regularly replaced to avoid bursts.

 Later, the original steel pipes were replaced with steel pipes that had been lined with lead, which helped reduce the corrosion, but made the pipes extremely heavy and difficult to install, necessitating extra hangers to keep them from bending and sagging.

-In recent years, the sulfuric acid manufacturer experimented with pipes made of polyethylene (PE) and PVC reinforced with a fiberglass sheath.
-These last two systems were both more corrosion-resistant and easier to install than the metal pipes, but still had a tendency to burst due to the changing temperatures and pressures of the sulfuric acid in the system.
+More recently, this sulfuric acid manufacturer experimented with pipes made of polyethylene (PE) and PVC reinforced with a fiberglass sheath.
+These last two systems were both more corrosion-resistant and easier to install than the metal pipes, but still tended to burst due to the changing temperatures and pressures of the sulfuric acid in the system.

 The Switch to CPVC

-Then, in 1992, a Corzan Industrial Systems sales engineer introduced a new option – chlorinated polyvinyl chloride (CPVC) pipe.
+In 1992, a Corzan Material and Piping Solutions sales engineer introduced a new option – CPVC pipe.
 Used successfully in the United States for years, CPVC’s corrosion resistance and durability made it the perfect material for their sulfuric acid system.

-QUICK INSTALLATION: Although the Bodo Koch employees had never worked with CPVC before, and neither Bodo Koch nor Thermconcept had ever dealt with sulfuric acid, the CPVC pipe was so easy to work with that the installation was completed in just one day.
-Based on this success alone, the Bodo Koch employees were so impressed with the CPVC pipe that they said they plan to use it again whenever and wherever it meets their needs.
+- Quick installation: Although the installer had never worked with CPVC before and the Corzan CPVC partner manufacturer had never dealt with sulfuric acid, the CPVC pipe was so easy to work with that the installation was completed in just one day.
+Based on this success alone, the installers were so impressed with the CPVC pipe that they said they plan to use it again whenever and wherever it meets their needs.